tableau/TabPy/docs/server-config.md

 TABPY_KEY_FILE = C:/path/to/key/file.key
 ```

-Note that only PEM-encoded x509 certificates are supported for secure connection scenario.
+Note that only PEM-encoded x509 certificates are supported for the secure connection scenario.